Strict Content Security Policies Cause Malfunctioning

 Description

-The evaluation version of yFiles for HTML contains code that cannot be executed under restricted CSP policies that have 'unsafe-eval' disabled.
-This will cause a misleading error message, saying that the "hard evaluation time expired" for yFiles for HTML.
+The evaluation version of yFiles for HTML includes code that cannot run under restricted CSP policies that have 'unsafe-eval' disabled.
+This will cause a misleading error message, indicating that the "hard evaluation time expired" for yFiles for HTML.

-The console should contain a warning or error message indicating that the true cause for the "hard expiry" is the CSP that prevented the code from properly executing.
-Please make sure that yFiles for HTML JavaScript files are served with a Content-Security-Policy that includes 'self', 'unsafe-eval', and 'unsafe-inline', at least.
+The console should display a warning or error message indicating that the true cause for the "hard expiry" is the CSP, which prevented the code from executing properly.
+Ensure that yFiles for HTML JavaScript files are served with a Content-Security-Policy that includes, at a minimum, 'self', 'unsafe-eval', and 'unsafe-inline'.

-If you cannot get rid of the exception, please contact our support team for further help.
+If you cannot resolve the exception, contact our support team for assistance.

 Categories this article belongs to: